Sidra20870/GameDevelopment829-Spring2022/assign02/Readme.md

 In this game we have a big Swimming Pool which gamer person have to defeat other Swimmers.
 There is conduct a race between some people which can gamer swim and to cross the difficulties like rods, buckets etc as fast as possible.

+## Kanza Ahmad Nawaz

+### 5 Game Ideas:

+    1. Murder on the daylight
+    2. Anime league
+    3. Our own Gotham City
+    4. Swings on VR
+    5. VR hide & seek

+### Description of 3 selected games:

+#### 1. Murder on the daylight:

+A murder mystery game connecting two people online one being a murderer other as an investigator.
+Having the proper graphics, murderer on his end is given the motive to kill someone, like in GTA and on the other hand investigator is informed about the murder.
+Now murderer has to hide and investigator has to search for the murderer in a given time.
+Idea is to create aesthetic graphics for both ends so that the game doesn't get boring.
+In the end the two of them faces each other and a fight takes place to decide the actual winner.

 ## Finalize 3 Ideas

   1. Suduko Game